TamaraRibeiro/qubit-sphere/README.md

-# A qubit-sphere
+# qubit-sphere
-Creating a Qubit Sphere
+Creating a Bloch Sphere

 ## You should have installed in your computer: